HubTou/PyLists4C/DOC.md

 ```

 ### listFilter()
-### listComprehension()
 Returns a filtered copy of the LIST according to a user defined function telling if a LIST_ELEMENT should be included or not
 ```C
 extern LIST* listFilter(LIST* pList, BOOLEAN (*pMyInclusionFunction)(LIST_ELEMENT element));
 extern LIST* listComprehension(LIST* pList, BOOLEAN (*pMyInclusionFunction)(LIST_ELEMENT element)); // listFilter() alias
 ```
-:warning: listComprehension() currently only offers a subset of what can be done with list comprehension in Python...

 Example use:
 ```C